catafest/colab_google/README.md

   catafest_056.ipynb - simple example with LaTeX.

-  catafest_057.ipynb - simple example with NVCC use CUDA C/C++ source code on google colab.
+  catafest_057.ipynb - simple example with NVCC use CUDA C/C++ source code on Google Colab.

+  catafest_055.ipynb - YOLO9 with GELAN-C model on colab notebook.